Quorralyne/DeLoreanMonitoring/README.md

    - Click "Import"

 3. **Configure Dashboard Panels**
-   - After importing, you'll need to manually add the SQL query for each panel:
+   - After importing, you'll need to manually refresh each panel:
    - Click on a panel title and select "Edit"
-   - Select your "DeLorean Monitoring" data source
+   - Select your "DeLorean Monitoring" data source again to refresh
-   - Go to the "Code" tab (not "Builder")
-   - Enter the SQL query for that panel (see SQL Queries section below)
-   - Click "Run query" to test
-   - Click "Apply"
+   - You should see data visually appear
    - Repeat for all panels

-4. **Set Dashboard Preferences**
-   - Click the gear icon in the upper right
-   - Set refresh rate to 5s
-   - Set time range to "Last 15 minutes"
-   - Click "Save"

 ## SQL Queries for Dashboard Panels